 11. Meaning of intentional release of a GMO into the environment

-For the purposes of this Act, a dealing with a GMO involves the “intentional release of the GMO into the environment” if the GMO is intentionally released into the open environment, whether or not it is released with provision for limiting the dissemination or persistence of the GMO or its genetic material in the environment.
+For the purposes of this Act, a dealing with a GMO involves the intentional release of the GMO into the environment if the GMO is intentionally released into the open environment, whether or not it is released with provision for limiting the dissemination or persistence of the GMO or its genetic material in the environment.

 12. Meaning of corresponding State law

+Note for this section:

-Note: The Commonwealth Act includes a provision defining “corresponding State law” for the purposes of that Act.
+The Commonwealth Act includes a provision defining “corresponding State law” for the purposes of that Act.

 12A.
 Meaning of reckless